Risk Factors Dashboard

 Employee Engagement and Culture

 Through our Organizational Health Survey, we gain valuable insight into the Medtronic employee experience and identify where we can improve in key priority areas: 1) Employee Engagement, 2) Inclusion, 3) Innovation, 4) Ethics and 5) Quality culture as part of our commitment to Put Patients First in our everyday decisions and actions.
+In our most recent survey ending in the fourth quarter of fiscal year 2026, 87% of our employees responded.
 In our most recent survey ending in the fourth quarter of fiscal year 2025, more than 88% of our employees responded.
-Medtronic carefully reviews and implements actions based on employee feedback in order to partner and create an inclusive, innovative and supportive environment.
+This metric does not include our Diabetes Business.
+Medtronic carefully reviews and implements actions based on employee feedback in order to partner and create an inclusive, innovative, and supportive environment.

 Our culture is critical to achieving our vision.
 The Medtronic Mindset builds on our core values of integrity, quality, inclusion, and collaboration.
 It urges us to act boldly, compete to win, move with speed and decisiveness, foster belonging, and deliver results… the right way.
 Our culture helps us meet the needs of our patients and customers, and ensures our Mission endures for many years to come.